 “We embrace our decentralization,” says Chris Bradie, Associate VP at the University of Pennsylvania.
 “But when it came to the issue of licensing and software acquisition and negotiating these contracts, this was not a place to embrace decentralization.
 This was a confusing landscape that we needed to resolve.”

 Want more tips on creating a future-proof solution for managing academic software licenses?
-Stay tuned for the second part in this series – Three More Ways to Future-Proof How Your School Manages Software Licenses.
+Read part two of this series – Three More Ways to “Future-Proof” How Your School Manages Software Licenses.